rdoxenham/openshift-virt-labs/docs/workshop/content/console.md

 <img src="img/console-20.png"/>

-As you know, this is a normal shell and you can now use the VM as normal!
+As you know, this is a normal shell and you can now use the VM as normal...

 <img src="img/console-22.png"/>